Weather emergencies and Closings

 Questions & Answers

-2. What buildings are open and services are available when the University is in “remote operations” status?
+- What buildings are open and services are available when the University is in “remote operations” or “closed” status?

-If the University/campus is closed, only the Wellness Center, Student Center and dining options will be available.
+If the main campus is closed, only the Wellness Center, Rec Center and Student Center will be open for in-person visitors.

 Regardless of the University’s operational status, it is each student's decision, based on a personal assessment of the situation, whether or not to attend an in-person class.
 Students will not be penalized for missing classes because of inclement weather, but they must contact their professors prior to class and make up any work assigned.